hummelthomas/winpython/How-To-Make-WinPython.md

 (multiply by 4, if you're taking the slow path)

 ### Changelog
+(v07, 2015-03-01):
+- due to issue with FlavorJulia on 64bit, it is suggested to remove \tools*\mingw32\bin\libopenblas.dll, unless you really use libopenblas under Python. (see end of thread https://groups.google.com/forum/#!topic/winpython/VkuOpynUT2U )

 (v06, 2015-01-30):
 - replace old mingw32 reference per mingw64-static